Qualify for a jumbo cash out refinance.

 Getting a jumbo cash-out refinance is a lot like getting a normal refinance, with two exceptions.

-First, you’re above standard Fannie Mae and Freddie Mac conforming limit, which is currently $726,200 as of 2023.
+First, you’re above standard Fannie Mae and Freddie Mac conforming limits, which are between $766,550 and $1.15 million in 2024, depending on your area.

 Second, you’re getting a bigger loan than what you owe, yielding cash to you at closing.